-It all depends on your specific challenges, goals and unique needs.
+It all depends on your specific challenges, goals, and unique needs.
 I think all the above reviewed all have different pros and cons which someone could argue for or against as being “the best”.
 There are dozens of other CRMs out there that we did not review and new technologies coming to market often.
 If none of the above fit your exact need, I suggest doing a little more research to find one that does.
-I suggest listing out the things that you want a CRM to accomplish and then find the CRM to match.
+I suggest listing out the things that you want a CRM to accomplish and then finding the CRM to match.

 Thanks for reading.
 Was there any CRM that you love that you think people should know about?

 Current CMO of BirdSeed and best-selling author, Marine veteran, and PhD.
 Offers expert-level strategy and execution for SAAS and technology business through relationship-driven marketing, content, and sales while leading and managing people from all different backgrounds.
 BirdSeed is headquartered in Orlando, Florida.